MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 | Learn about which built-in reports are available in [!INCLUDE[prod_short](includes/prod_short.md)]. |[Report Overview](reports-available-reports.md)|
 | Use the Report Explorer to see all built-in reports. | [Exploring reports per Role](ui-role-explorer.md) |

 ## External business intelligence and reporting tools

-In case you prefer to use business intelligence tools that are not embedded in [!INCLUDE[prod_short](includes/prod_short.md)], the following table provides links to guidance on tools and methods to achieve this.
+If you prefer to use business intelligence tools that aren't embedded in [!INCLUDE[prod_short](includes/prod_short.md)], the following table provides links to guidance on tools and ways to use external tools.

 | To  | See |
 | --- | --- |